linkedin/brooklin/README.md

 - Brooklin can be deployed to a cluster of machines (scale out) to support as many data streams as desired.

 ### 3. Easy to Operate
-Brooklin offers a single REST endpoint for managing data streams, and offers a rich set of operations on them in addition to CRUD (e.g. `stop` and `resume`).
+Brooklin offers a single REST endpoint for managing data streams, and offers a rich set of operations on them in addition to CRUD (e.g. `pause` and `resume`).

 ### 4. Offers Premium Support for Kafka
 While it is not limited to any particular system, Brooklin offers first class and battle-tested support for Kafka.
 It provides capabilities for reading/writing massive amounts of data to/from Kafka with high reliability at scale.
 You can learn more about this in the [Use Cases](#use-cases) section.